coffee2code/text-replace/readme.txt

 == Frequently Asked Questions ==

+= Does this plugin modify the post content before it gets saved to the database? =

+No. The plugin filters post content on-the-fly as it is being output or displayed.
+The data saved to the database is as you typed it.

-= Does this plugin modify the post content in the database? =
+= Does this plugin modify post content that already exists in the database? =

-No. The plugin filters post content on-the-fly.
+No. The plugin filters post content on-the-fly as it is being output or displayed.
+The actual data stored in the database, whether it be pre-existing or new, is never affected by this plugin.

 = Will this work for posts I wrote prior to installing this plugin? =